sauradip/GSMv2/README.md

-# Proposal-Free Temporal Action Localization with Global Segmentation Mask
+# Temporal Action Localization with Global Segmentation Mask v2

 This repository is the official pytorch implementation of "Proposal-Free Temporal Action Localization with Global Segmentation Mask".